Mereck600/2dGame/README.md

 To run the tile editor, select the tileEditor package and select the run Button.

 ### Latest Features:
--Revisied NPC and Object generation.
+* Revisied NPC and Object generation.
--Events: Now when a player steps on certain tiles or presses the enter key on these tiles an in-game event will occur.
+* Events: Now when a player steps on certain tiles or presses the enter key on these tiles an in-game event will occur.
 (NPC dialouge, Damage, Teleportation)
--New title screen with player selection (Not fully implemented)
+* New title screen with player selection (Not fully implemented)

 Tiles should be added to the res folder and then should be added to the TileManager -> getTileImage array and add settings to the tile depending on what it is.